 Central Nervous System

-It also helps enhance concentration, memory, and cognitive performance, but it’s only short-term.
-The feeling can be so comforting it can lead to dependence, making it difficult to stop smoking despite knowing the health risks.
+It also helps enhance concentration, memory, and cognitive performance, but it's only short-term.
+The feeling can be so comforting that it can lead to dependence, making it difficult to stop smoking despite knowing the health risks.

 Cardiovascular System

 Tobacco smoke has several effects on the cardiovascular system.
 The substance increases heart rate and blood pressure by stimulating the release of adrenaline.
-Over time this can lead to the narrowing of blood vessels which reduces oxygen supply to the heart and other tissues.
+Over time, this can lead to the narrowing of blood vessels, which reduces oxygen supply to the heart and other tissues.

 With the long-term effects of nicotine, other conditions such as coronary artery disease, heart attacks, stroke, and atherosclerosis are at increased risk.